-The body of the message MUST be empty.

-Indication of Settlement

-If the request is successful, the CBS Node MUST respond to the Client with a disposition outcome of accepted.
-Note that a condition in which the token was not found SHOULD be treated as success.

-If the request is unsuccessful due to a processing error, the CBS Node MUST respond to the Client with a disposition outcome of rejected.
-Further information MAY be provided in the error field in the rejected outcome.

-For error conditions related to the content of the request, e.g., unsupported token type, malformed request etc., a detailed description SHOULD NOT be provided in the error field, in line with general best practice for security-related protocols.

 TLS and SASL Integration

-The claims-based security scheme composes with the TLS and SASL security foundation described in [AMQP].
+The claims-based security mechanism composes with the TLS and SASL security foundation described in [AMQP].

+Security tokens used with this mechanism provide access control at a more detailed level than the coarse connection-scoped level that original AMQP security model provides.
-Security tokens used with this scheme are issued with permission to establish and subsequently exchange messages over a link.
-Unless the tokens are explicitly managed as one-time tokens, interception of a valid token could allow an attacker to gain access to the node.

-This claims-based security scheme SHOULD be used with TLS as defined in [AMQP] or the communication path SHOULD otherwise be protected through lower-level mechanisms such as IPSec [RFC4301].
+Because interception of a valid token could allow an attacker to gain access to the node, mechanism MUST be used with TLS as defined in [AMQP] or the communication path MUST otherwise be protected through lower-level mechanisms such as IPSec [RFC4301].

 Integration with common SASL mechanisms

-The claims-based security scheme can be combined with SASL mechanisms depending on the protection needs.
+The claims-based security mechanism can be combined with SASL mechanisms depending on the protection needs.

-The peer playing the role of the SASL client and the peer playing the role of the SASL server MUST correspond to the TCP client and server respectively.
+The partner playing the role of the SASL client and the partner playing the role of the SASL server MUST correspond to the TCP client and server respectively.

 SASL ANONYMOUS

-The peer acting as the SASL server MAY announce the SASL mechanism ANONYMOUS in the sasl-mechanisms frame body, allowing the peer acting as the SASL Client to establish an anonymous initial connection, a session, and a link with the Resource Manager for interaction with the CBS Node.
+The partner acting as the SASL server MAY announce the SASL mechanism ANONYMOUS in the sasl-mechanisms frame body, allowing the partner acting as the SASL client to establish an anonymous initial connection, a session, and a link with the CBS node.

 Allowing ANONYMOUS carries the risk of allowing unauthenticated clients to open and maintain (potentially very many) connections with the server, leading to significant resource consumption, which is a potential denial-of-service threat vector.

-It is RECOMMENDED that the server only allows anonymous connections to be maintained for the duration required to perform an initial successful CBS put-token operation.
-Typically, this will be a narrow time window of up to 30 seconds, or much shorter in environments with negligible latency.
+It is RECOMMENDED that the server only allows anonymous connections to be maintained for the duration required to perform an initial successful CBS set-token operation with a verified valid token.

 SASL EXTERNAL

-The peer acting as the SASL server MAY announce the SASL mechanism EXTERNAL in the sasl-mechanisms frame body, if the underlying transport session from the peer acting as the SASL client has been established using some form of client authentication, such as TLS with X509 client certificates, TLS with pre-shared symmetric key, or raw-public-key credentials, or IPSec with equivalent credentials.
+The partner acting as the SASL server MAY announce the SASL mechanism EXTERNAL in the sasl-mechanisms frame body, if the underlying transport session from the partner acting as the SASL client has been established using some form of client authentication, such as TLS with X509 client certificates, TLS with pre-shared symmetric key, or raw-public-key credentials, or IPSec with equivalent credentials.

-In this case, the transport session authentication provides protection for the initial connection, session, and link to the Resource Manager, while the claims-based security scheme specifically protects access to the Nodes managed by the Resource Manager.
+In this case, the transport session authentication provides protection for the initial connection, session, and link to the CBS node, while the claims-based security mechanism specifically protects access to the Nodes managed by the CBS node.

 SASL PLAIN and Others

-The peer acting as the SASL server MAY announce the SASL mechanism PLAIN or any other SASL mechanism in the sasl-mechanisms frame body that is suitable to establish an authenticated context between the peers.
+The partner acting as the SASL server MAY announce the SASL mechanism PLAIN or any other SASL mechanism in the sasl-mechanisms frame body that is suitable to establish an authenticated context between the partners.

-The authentication context provides protection for the initial connection, session, and link to the Resource Manager, while the claims-based security scheme specifically protects access to the Nodes managed by the Resource Manager.
+The authentication context provides protection for the initial connection, session, and link to the CBS node, while the claims-based security mechanism specifically protects access to the Nodes managed by the CBS node.

 SASL AMQPCBS Mechanism